drews256/notifier/notifier.md

-The goal of this exercise is to have a well-tested application that is resilient, timely, and scalable, not necessarily an application that is feature complete since our time is limited.
+The goal of this exercise is to have a well-tested application that is resilient, timely, and scalable, not necessarily an application that is feature complete since our time is limited - three hours or less should be sufficient.

-Questions are always welcome so please don't hesitate to ask.
+Questions are always welcome so please don't hesitate to ask and remember to commit early and often.